ganeti/ganeti/doc/admin.rst

 the instance sees the same virtual drive in all cases, the node-level configuration varies between them.

-There are four disk templates you can choose from:
+There are five disk templates you can choose from:

 diskless
   The instance has no disks.
 Only used for special purpose operating